 What have economists' studies of sport found?

-Professor Venkataraman Bhaskar of University College London calculated that, in one-day cricket internationals, teams that win the toss choose to bat first more often than they should, with the result that they fail to maximize their chances of winning.
-It's not just in cricket that teams fail to maximize their chances.
-David Romer of the University of California Berkeley found something similar in American football.
+Professor Venkataraman Bhaskar of University College London calculated that, in one-day cricket internationals, teams that win the toss choose to bat first more often than they should, with the result that they fail to maximise their chances of winning.
+It's not just in cricket that teams fail to maximise their chances.
+David Romer of the University of California at Berkeley found something similar in American football.

 What if the coach got a red card?

 You might object that all these errors are only temporary.
 As bad coaches get sacked and replaced by better ones, teams' systematic tactical errors should disappear.
 Don't bet on it.
 Bas ter Weel of the University of Maastricht has studied the effect of changing coaches in Dutch first division football between 1986 and 2004.

 And he found that, apart from a boost in the first game under the new coach, teams' performance did not significantly improve.

 In fact, the opposite is true: on average, teams do better if they stick with a coach during a bad run.
 This seems to vindicate Warren Buffett's famous quip – that when a boss with a good reputation joins a firm with a bad reputation, it is the firm that keeps its reputation.